geneontology/go-fastapi/provision/production/PRODUCTION_PROVISION_README.md

 1. Prepare _your_ AWS credentials:

 Your (personal developer) AWS credentials are used by Terraform to provision the AWS instance and by the provisioned instance to access the certificate store and the S3 buckets used to store Apache logs.
 These are your personal AWS credentials and should have been appropriately created to give you these permissions.

 **NOTE**: specifically, you will need to supply an `aws_access_key_id` and `aws_secret_access_key`.
 These will be marked with `REPLACE_ME` in the `go-aws-credentials.sample` file farther down.

 2. SSH Keys

-The keys we'll be using can be found in the shared SpderOak store.
+The keys we'll be using can be found in the shared SpiderOak store.
 If you don't know what this is, ask @kltm.

 For testing purposes you can use your own ssh keys.
 But for production please ask for the go ssh keys.
 /tmp/go-ssh.pub